broadinstitute/terra-incident-response/README.md

 - time the post-mortem was scheduled (time ticket moved to "Postmortem Scheduled")
 - time the post-mortem was complete (time ticket moved to "Postmortem Complete")

-Parsed metrics are sent to a BigQuery table called ["raw metrics"](https://console.cloud.google.com/bigquery?organizationId=548622027621&project=terra-sla&p=terra-sla&d=sla&t=raw_metrics&page=table) in the `terra-sla` google project.
+Parsed metrics are sent to a BigQuery table called ["incident_metrics"](https://console.cloud.google.com/bigquery?project=terra-sla&p=terra-sla&d=sla&t=incident_metrics&page=table) in the `terra-sla` google project.
 From here, metrics are exported to the adherence dashboard.

 ### Usage